8:00 AM

 Data modernization and AI are inseparable.
 AI demands data architectures capable of handling unstructured data, real-time analytics, and continuous compliance monitoring.
 Traditional batch ETL pipelines and siloed data systems cannot meet these requirements.
 Without modern, cloud-native, and event-driven data platforms, enterprises cannot achieve the agility, scalability, and trust required for advanced AI use cases.

-Modernization enterprise data should center on creating a sentient data stack- an architecture that combines semantic modeling, autonomous agents, and policy-as-code to create adaptive and goal-driven data operations.
-To accelerate this transformation, we advise organizations to rethink their data architecture in six core areas: Semantic-first modeling, Agent-ready API design, Retrieval-Augmented Generation/RAG, AgentOps, Responsible AI governance, and human mediation.
+Modernising enterprise data should centre on creating a sentient data stack- an architecture that combines semantic modeling, autonomous agents, and policy-as-code to create adaptive and goal-driven data operations.
+To accelerate this transformation, we advise organisations to rethink their data architecture in six core areas: Semantic-first modeling, Agent-ready API design, Retrieval-Augmented Generation/RAG, AgentOps, Responsible AI governance, and human mediation.

 With the rise of AI used in the SDLC, IT leaders must rethink application security and governance across infrastructure, applications, and LLMs.
-Managing risk in the age of ‘white coding’ is an essential requirement for managing risks such as hallucinations, context overload, and model drift.
+Managing risk in the age of ‘white coding’ is essential to address challenges such as hallucinations, context overload, and model drift.

-Many organizations have acquired disparate tools to improve observability.
-For AI in the SDLC, organizations need an architectural layer that integrates into the engineering platform and feeds development models.
+Many organisations have acquired disparate tools to improve observability.
+For AI in the SDLC, organisations need an architectural layer that integrates into the engineering platform and feeds development models.
 An integrated observability layer becomes the nervous system for AI.

 2:45 PM